Tela O'Donnell: Early years

-O'Donnell began her sporting career at Homer High School in Alaska, where she lettered in football and volleyball.
+O'Donnell began her sporting career at Homer High School in Homer, Alaska, where she lettered in football and volleyball.
 In her junior season, she officially joined the high school wrestling team under her coach Pat Daigle (Maine state champ) and assistant coach Jesse Caraway went on to set her own record as the second female wrestler to place in the state wrestling tournament.
 After graduating from high school in 2001, O'Donnell enrolled at Pacific University in Forest Grove, Oregon, where she competed on the women's wrestling team for an annual season.

 In 2003, O'Donnell was selected to enter the United States Olympic Training Center in Colorado Springs, Colorado, where she had turned her sights to the women's wrestling squad under head coach Terry Steiner.
 Additionally, she attended classes part-time at the University of Colorado, taking up a bachelor of science degree in psychology.